opensearch-project/documentation-website/_automating-workflows/workflow-tutorial.md

 ## 2. Use the deployed model for inference

-A CoT agent can use the deployed model in a tool by using the [ML Commons Agent Framework](Link TBD).
-This step doesn’t strictly correspond to an API but represents a component of the body required by the Register Agent API.
+A CoT agent can use the deployed model in a tool.
+This step doesn’t strictly correspond to an API but represents a component of the body required by the [Register Agent API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/agent-apis/register-agent/).
 This simplifies the register request and allows reuse of the same tool in multiple agents.
+For more information about agents and tools, see [Agents and tools]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/index/).

 <!-- vale off -->
 ### math_tool